How a South African studio turned an ancient story into a modern, animated, record-breaking triumph

 Phil Cunningham: It is often said that you end up living the story that you are telling, and we certainly felt this many times along the journey.
 I think two key words come to mind: humility and perseverance.

 Jacqui loves a particular African proverb that says: “If you want to go fast, go alone, and if you want to go far, go together.”
-It was an incredible privilege to work with the most talented and courageous group of people in over 30 countries around the world.
-Filmmaking is the most incredibly collaborative process on so many levels, not just a creative level.
-When we felt like giving up others would find the courage, when we could see no way around a situation others would see a way.
+It was an incredible privilege to work with the most talented and courageous group of people in over 30 countries around the world. (...)
 This was deeply humbling in a beautiful way and I would just like to give a huge shout-out to the 400-plus people who poured their lives, their energy, their courage and their passion into this film.
-I’m deeply humbled and forever grateful to everyone involved.
-There are no words to describe the privilege of directing this film with Brent Dawes.
-He is incredibly creative and unflinching under fire.

-From a personal point of view, Jacqui and I are deeply grateful to our children who sacrificed so much to see this project come to life and encouraged us every step of the way.
-Again very humbling, so I think I am particularly proud of our amazing team and my amazing family and how they all learned, grew and rose to the challenge of making this film.

 Brent Dawes: Honestly, the fact that we did it.
 We have been talking about making this movie for so long and talking about the quality we wanted to achieve, but until you get there and do it it’s all talk.
 It’s so wonderful being able to sit back and watch it and say: “Yes, that’s what we intended to do all along.”